oblivia-simplex/Narrativity/1_joyce.md

 what end may such a narrative aspire?

-\"A man has several bones in all, and beauty is lost when meaning and form are split asunder.
+"A man has several bones in all, and beauty is lost when meaning and form are split asunder.
 The handsome man must be swarthy, and the woman fair, etc., the genitalia, both internal and external, without injury.
 Provisional diagnosis: probable drowning.
 And had we exhausted all the known phenomena of a mechanical problem, how can we tell that hidden phenomena, as yet undetected, do not intervene in the commonest actions?
-I will not tell you about the irrational animals, because you will never discover any system of proportion in them.\"
+I will not tell you about the irrational animals, because you will never discover any system of proportion in them."

 The plausibility of narrative is increasingly an issue for me, and not